Are there any dangers of meditation?

 You may or may not have heard of kundalini energy — the coiled serpent power that lies sleeping at the base of the spine.
 Certain meditation practices and kundalini yoga help to awaken this dormant kundalini energy.
 However, sometimes it can awaken spontaneously which can be a frightening experience.
 Some side effects may include a pressure in the head, tingling in the spine, mood swings and more.
 Read more about the dangers of kundalini energy awakening.

-5. Becoming too attached to your meditation experiences
+5. Becoming too attached to incredible meditation experiences

 For a while, after I had an incredible meditation experience, I couldn’t stop thinking about it and every time I would try to get back to that state through meditation and would fail and feel disappointed as a result.
 Attaching yourself or letting the ego identify itself with your meditation experiences could hinder your spiritual growth.
 Never think you are special or gifted just because you’ve had an interesting or mind blowing experience with meditation.
 Always be willing to learn more.